fintechsandbox/project-sandcastle/quandl/README.md

 # Data Simply POV:
 We chose Quandl because it was fast and easy to get the basics going (EOD via Symbol).
-We're on a Ruby platform, and a gem is availabe form Quandl (and others):
+We're on a Ruby platform, and a gem is availabe from Quandl (and others):

 * [https://github.com/quandl/quandl-ruby] <--- pre-release version for new v3 API

 * [https://github.com/quandl/quandl_client] <---This is the old deprecated client

-the quandl_client it out of date and requires you to manually specify the HTTPS version of the API URL (see line 2 of quandl_initializer.rb)
+the quandl_client is out of date and requires you to manually specify the HTTPS version of the API URL (see line 2 of quandl_initializer.rb)

 The gem has the advantage that you never need to see the raw data from their API.
 Caveats: The old version isn't